 Previous cryolipolysis treatments: Prior PAH would typically preclude additional treatment.

-Raynaud’s evaluation: We assess severity to determine case-by-case suitability, and ensure medical clearance is granted by your Doctor before proceeding.
+Raynaud’s evaluation: We assess severity to determine case-by-case suitability.

 Informed consent: We explain procedures, outcomes, side effects, and rare complications including PAH, ensuring you understand before deciding.

-People with cold-sensitive blood disorders (cryoglobulinemia, cold agglutinin disease, paroxysmal cold hemoglobinuria), cold urticaria, severe Raynaud’s disease, or those pregnant.
+People with cold-sensitive blood disorders (cryoglobulinemia, cold agglutinin disease, paroxysmal cold hemoglobinuria), cold urticaria, severe Raynaud’s disease, or those pregnant or breastfeeding.
 These conditions create risks because the body reacts abnormally to cold, triggering systemic rather than localised effects.

 Numbness, occurring in 49.5% of patients according to a 2025 meta-analysis of 3,158 patients.
 Other common effects include redness (44.5%), swelling (30.5%), and pain (28.8%).
 All are temporary and self-resolving.